Duvall homers twice, Braves beat Bucs for 11th straight win

 This stretch is the club’s best since it won 14 in a row from July 26 to Aug.
 9, 2013.
 During the streak, Atlanta has outscored opponents 74-30 with 22 homers.
 The pitching staff has a 2.32 ERA over the same span.

+“We’re playing good baseball and getting some timely hits is key, so it feels good," he said.

-Pittsburgh has lost a season-high six straight games.
+Pittsburgh has lost a season-high six straight games, including four against the Braves.
 The Pirates were swept for the fifth time this season.

+“We need to get out of Atlanta," Pittsburgh manager Derek Shelton said.
+“That's a good baseball team."

 Pittsburgh pulled within 2-1 in the third on Bryan Reynolds’ sacrifice fly.
 Reynolds’ two-run homer off Kyle Wright, his former Vanderbilt teammate and roommate, cut the lead to 4-3 in the fifth.